 Rub the chicken skin with a little butter or oil and lightly season it.
 It will give the chicken a nice, crispy skin.

 We hope these tips and tricks make cooking easier and your food delicious.
 And last but not least, the most important tip we can give is to enjoy yourself!
-Need help or inspiration for your event?
+Need help or inspiration for your corporate BBQ in Sydney, Brisbane or Melbourne?
 Speak to our corporate catering gurus for BBQ catering menu options, help with equipment hire, staffing, alcohol delivery and more.
 Give us a call on 1300 851 900 for a free quote.